markimus-maximus/CMC_Scraper/README.md

-# Data Collection Pipeline Project- Coin Market Cap
+# Data Collection Pipeline Project- Coin Market Cap Web Scraper

 My third project for AiCore.
 Webscraping coinmarketcap.com for cryptocurrency data.
 The milestones in this project are below: